-Skills Beginning performance 1 Developing performance 2 Accomplished performance 3 Outstanding performance 4 A. Knowledge of the different elements that are part of a biodiversity data mobilization plan Shows understanding of a few roles and tasks required in a solid mobilization plan, but is not able to differentiate who performs each task in the plan or mixes up the roles. tasks needed in a mobilization plan, but still misses links and interactions Understands the key tasks and roles needed in a mobilization plan and how they interact.
+Skills Beginning performance 1 Developing performance 2 Accomplished performance 3 Outstanding performance 4 A. Knowledge of the different elements that are part of a biodiversity data mobilization plan Shows understanding of a few roles and tasks required in a solid mobilization plan, but is not able to differentiate who performs each task in the plan or mixes up the roles.
+Understands many of the roles and tasks needed in a mobilization plan, but still misses links and interactions between them.
+Understands the key tasks and roles needed in a mobilization plan and how they interact.
 Can identify additional roles and task that may be needed for specific situations